evennia/evennia/docs/source/Coding/Coding-Introduction.md

 from us, really).
 You import useful functionality from here and if you see code you like, copy&paste it out into your game folder and edit it there.

-If you find that Evennia doesn't support some functionality you need, make a [Feature Request](github:issue) about it.
-Same goes for [bugs][bug].
+If you find that Evennia doesn't support some functionality you need, make a Feature Request about it.
+Same goes for bugs.
 If you add features or fix bugs yourself, please consider [Contributing](../Contributing.md) your changes upstream!

 ## Learn to read tracebacks